-- The switch must have an IP address assigned. - RADIUS authentication must be enabled on the switch and the IP address of the RADIUS server specified. - 802.1X must be enabled globally for the switch. - Each switch port that will be used must be set to dot1X "Auto" mode. - ◆ Each client that needs to be authenticated must have dot1X client software installed and properly configured. - ◆ The RADIUS server and 802.1X client support EAP.
-(The switch only supports EAPOL in order to pass the EAP packets from the server to the client.) - ◆ The RADIUS server and client also have to support the same EAP authentication type - MD5, PEAP, TLS, or TTLS.
-(Native support for these encryption methods is provided in Windows 8, 7, Vista and XP, and in Windows 2000 with Service Pack 4.
-To support these encryption methods in Windows 95 and 98, you can use the AEGIS dot1x client or other comparable client software)
+- The switch must have an IP address assigned. - RADIUS authentication must be enabled on the switch and the IP address of the RADIUS server specified. - 802.1X must be enabled globally for the switch. - Each switch port that will be used must be set to dot1X "Auto" mode. - Each client that needs to be authenticated must have dot1X client software installed and properly configured. - The RADIUS server and 802.1X client support EAP.
+(The switch only supports EAPOL in order to pass the EAP packets from the server to the client.) - The RADIUS server and client also have to support the same EAP authentication type - MD5, PEAP, TLS, or TTLS.
+Native support for these encryption methods is provided in Windows 7, 8 and 10.

-Configuring 802.1X Use the Security > Port Authentication (Configure Global) page to configure IEEE Global Settings 802.1X port authentication.
+Configuring 802.1X Use the Security > Port Authentication (Configure Global) page to configure IEEE 802.1X port authentication.
 The 802.1X protocol must be enabled globally for the switch system before port settings are active.

 - System Authentication Control Sets the global setting for 802.1X.
-(Default: Disabled) - ◆ Default Sets all configurable 802.1X global and port settings to their default values.
+(Default: Disabled) - Default Sets all configurable 802.1X global and port settings to their default values.